Your dream Ireland elopement – the ultimate planning guide

 The couple getting married can be either opposite sex or same sex.
 However, you must be physically present in Ireland for at least 3 months prior to the wedding and be ready to pay 200 Euros.

 If you or your spouse are outside of Ireland, you will be required to seek approval for a mail-in registration.
 To be approved, you should get in touch with the office within the shortest time possible.
 Once you are approved, they will send you all the forms you need to get started.

-If you choose to go this route, keep in mind that you will still be required to appear in person at the Registrar at least 5 days before you elope in Ireland.
+If you choose to go this route, keep in mind that you will still be required to appear in person at the Registrar at least 5 days before you Ireland elopement.
 If you have special circumstances, you should get in touch with the office and ensure that you have enough time to prepare everything before your elopement.

-If you don’t plan on getting legally married in Ireland, then you can simply get married in our home country and elope in Ireland afterwards for the “real”, initmate vows exchange.
+If you don’t plan on getting legally married in Ireland, then you can simply get married in our home country and elope in Ireland afterwards for the “real”, intimate vows exchange.

 If you would like to elope in Ireland, you should consider the following jaw-dropping locations:

 Killarney National Park

 Killarney National Park is the ideal location for eloping to get married in Ireland.
 Spanning an area of over 25,000 acres of land, it offers an impressive selection of spots to elope in.
 It offers something for every kind of couple.

 Muckoss Abbey is one of the most popular choices in Killarney National pack fir history enthusiasts.
 The Gap of Dunloe, which is an old mountain pass that has stunning views of the surrounding mountains and the lake is the ideal location for nature lovers.
 Ross Castle, on the other hand is ideal for couples looking to combine nature and history.